jlinclabs/agents-host/README.md

     - json rpc endpoint
   - one-click-auth to participating sites

-- issue UCAN JWTs
-  - cocoa
-  - ucan.xyz

 - data sharing agreements
+  - rename SISAs to "data sharing agreements"
-  - create a data shring agreements
+  - create a new agreement "type"
+    - user can pick from a list of paragraphs
+    - contract is stored on ceramic with schema
   - sign an instance of that agreement with another did
   - share data over that agreement